MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 ---
 # Job Queue

 This article describes how the job queue works in [!INCLUDE[prod_short](includes/prod_short.md)].
-A job queue is basically an abstraction using task scheduler to enable end users to view, create, or modify jobs that are set to run in the background.
+A job queue is basically an abstraction that uses the [task scheduler](devenv-task-scheduler.md) from the platform to enable end users to view, create, or modify jobs that are set to run in the background.
 These jobs can be set to run on a recurring schedule.
-Behind the scenes, the job queue uses the [task scheduler](devenv-task-scheduler.md) from the platform.

 For information about how users work with the job queue in the client, see [Use Job Queues to Schedule Tasks](/dynamics365/business-central/admin-job-queues-schedule-tasks).